freedomofpress/securedrop-docs/docs/admin/maintenance/rebuild_admin.rst

  - Provision all other Tails workstation drives (Journalist and/or Admin Workstations) with updated Tor credentials, so that they can access SecureDrop after this rebuild.

-   You will need to copy the following file(s) to all other *Admin* and *Journalist Workstations*, replacing the existing files of the same name:
+   You will need to copy the following file(s) to all other Admin and SecureDrop Workstations, replacing the existing files of the same name:

    .. code:: sh

     ~/.config/securedrop-admin/app-journalist.auth_private
     ~/.config/securedrop-admin/tor-v3-keys.json # for Admin Workstations only

-   You may copy these files using a *Transfer Device* (which must be wiped afterwards), or boot into each of your additional Tails workstations, plug in and unlock your Admin Workstation's encrypted partition via the **Places** app, and manually copy the file(s) from the Admin Workstation to the same directory on the target Tails
+   You may copy these files using a encrypted USB flash drive (which must be wiped afterwards), or boot into each of your additional Tails workstations, plug in and unlock your Admin Workstation's encrypted partition via the **Places** app, and manually copy the file(s) from the Admin Workstation to the same directory on the target Tails